Courts and Tribunals COVID-19 response

 Front counter services

-- The public counters for the Civil Registry and Sheriff’s Office in Darwin, and the public counter for the Supreme Court Registry in Alice Springs, will reopen on Monday, 15 June 2020
+- The public counters for the Civil Registry and Sheriff’s Office in Darwin, and the public counter for the Supreme Court Registry in Alice Springs, reopened on Monday, 15 June 2020

 Other Supreme Court matters